The-Batman-Code/Project-5-Potato-Disease-Classification/README.md

 22. To cut additional cost, go to google cloud storage and delete all the buckets associated with this project.
 23. Congratulations😁😁!!

+#  Create the Android App -
+1. Setup Android Development environment [https://reactnative.dev/docs/environment-setup]
+1. Navigate to 'mobile' folder in terminal and in IDE both.
+2.